The Pros and Cons of the Paleo Diet for Modern Humans

 - Lean meats, grass-fed animals, or wild game

 - Fish, such as salmon, mackerel, and tuna

 The Paleo diet eliminates some foods that are staples in modern diets.
 Here are some of the foods to avoid:

 - Grains, such as wheat, oats, and barley

 - Legumes, such as beans, lentils, peanuts, and peas

 - Highly processed foods in general

-A number of randomized clinical trials have compared the paleo diet to other eating plans, such as the Mediterranean Diet or the Diabetes Diet.
-Overall, these trials suggest that a paleo diet may provide some benefits when compared with diets of fruits, vegetables, lean meats, whole grains, legumes and low-fat dairy products.
+A number of randomized clinical trials have compared the Paleo diet to other eating plans, such as the Mediterranean Diet or the Diabetes Diet.
+These trials suggest that the Paleo diet may provide some benefits when compared with diets of fruits, vegetables, lean meats, whole grains, legumes, and low-fat dairy products.
 These benefits may include:

 - More weight loss

 - Better blood pressure control